AckerlyXu/heima/articles/active-directory/active-directory-create-users.md

-<properties
+---
-    pageTitle="Add new users to Azure Active Directory | Azure" description="Explains how to add new users or change user information in Azure Active Directory." services="active-directory"
+title: Add new users to Azure Active Directory | Azure
+description: Explains how to add new users or change user information in Azure Active Directory.
-    documentationcenter=""
-    author="curtand"
-    manager="femila"
-    editor="" />
-<tags
-    ms.assetid="e3673727-6bec-4fdc-87a4-d65b213c4c3c"
-    ms.service="active-directory"
-    ms.workload="identity"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="get-started-article"
-    ms.date="02/10/2017"
-    wacn.date=""
-    ms.author="curtand" />
+services: active-directory
+documentationcenter: ''
+author: curtand
+manager: femila
+editor: ''

+ms.assetid: e3673727-6bec-4fdc-87a4-d65b213c4c3c
+ms.service: active-directory
+ms.workload: identity
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: get-started-article
+ms.date: 02/10/2017
+wacn.date: ''
+ms.author: curtand
+---

 # Add new users  or users with Microsoft accounts to Azure Active Directory
 Add users to populate your directory.
 This article explains how to add new users in your organization, and how to add users who have Microsoft accounts.
-For more information about adding users from other directories in Azure Active Directory or adding users from partner companies, see [Add users from other directories or partner companies in Azure Active Directory](/documentation/articles/active-directory-create-users-external/).
+For more information about adding users from other directories in Azure Active Directory or adding users from partner companies, see [Add users from other directories or partner companies in Azure Active Directory](./active-directory-create-users-external.md).
 Added users don't have administrator permissions by default, but you can assign roles to them at any time.

 ## Add a user
 1. Sign in to the [Azure Classic Management Portal](https://manage.windowsazure.cn) with an account that's a global admin for the directory.